nataliepina/full-stack-open/README.md

 $ yarn
 ```

----

 ### Get Up and Running 🏃‍♀️

-Run The UI: `yarn dev` or `npm run dev`
+1. Run The UI: `yarn run dev` or `npm run dev`

-Run the mock API: `yarn run mock:service` or `npm run mock:service`
+2. Run the mock API: `yarn run mock:service` or `npm run mock:service`

-To run the application locally in the browser use `localhost:3000/id/12345`
+3. To run the application locally in the browser use `localhost:3000/id/12345`

 Run `yarn run mock:service:slow` to emulate a slower connection when interacting with the service.
 This script adds a 2 sec delay to all responses.

----

 ## Testing